microsoft/semantic-kernel/docs/decisions/00NN-azure-open-ai-connectors.md

 ## Considered Options

 - Option 1 - Slow transition.
-- Option 2 - Independency day.
+- Option 2 - Independent Connectors from Start
-- Option 3 - Update OpenAI with Azure as is.
+- Option 3 - Update OpenAI with Azure as is

 ## Option 1 - Slow Transition